irissorg/transcripts.podcast.iriss.org.uk/content/transcript/the-dundee-early-intervention-team.md

 F Does it matter, is it something that's going to affect it?

-Int.
-So you have opportunities like that built in?
+ED So you have opportunities like that built in?

 F Yeah.

 M Yeah, quite frequent.

-Int.
-Do you have supervision...
+ED Do you have supervision...

 F Yeah.

 F Yeah.

-Int. ...or is that the reflection you talked about?
+ED ...or is that the reflection you talked about?

 F We have formal supervision as well and we have had in the past group supervisions where it's been appropriate to do that.
 We've had solution circles type meetings to discuss sort of both challenges within service challenges and challenging families where maybe there is something that isn't working.
 Sometimes it's nice to open that up to the team and say right okay, I've been trying this for so long, I don't really feel like this is happening.
 What do you guys think, can anyone suggest anything?